roman-milk/roman-milk.github.io/nude-lesbian-wrestling-coed-tricked.md

  I looked at her; I looked at Jenny between her legs and felt a magnetic pull to be on my knees, to replace Jenny, even though I had never once considered another woman sexually before today.
 My mind was still spinning when I felt my body slowly fall like a leaf to the ground...slow but inevitable, as if nature was speaking.

  "Good girl," I heard the professor purr and I felt an undeniable tingle at her approval, even though I should have felt shame.
 "Crawl to me, my pet," she softly ordered, with my head in a haze, her voice seemed soothing, and her words suddenly seemed so logical.
 I crawled to her as if hypnotized and not in control of my very being anymore.
-Report_Story #2